Skip to main content

 • Alongside the termination letter, employers must ensure the prompt settlement of outstanding benefits.
 This includes the payment of the employee’s salary for the worked period.

-• In cases of immediate termination, unless due to gross misconduct, the employer is required to provide the employee with the salary in lieu of notice, as stipulated in the employment contract.
+• In cases of immediate termination, unless due to gross misconduct and in accordance with the contract, the employer may be required to provide salary in lieu of notice.

-• Other earned entitlements such as bonuses and allowances should also be disbursed to the employee within a reasonable timeframe following termination.
+• Other earned entitlements such as accrued leave pay, bonuses where due, and allowances should also be disbursed within a reasonable timeframe following termination.

 International Best Practices

-• Employers must adhere to international labor best practices when executing termination or dismissal procedures.
-The National Industrial Court of Nigeria emphasizes compliance beyond local laws and contractual provisions, insisting on alignment with global standards.
+• Employers should adhere to fair labor standards and due process when executing termination or dismissal procedures.
+The National Industrial Court of Nigeria has increasingly emphasized fairness, good faith, and proper procedure.

-• Traditionally, terminations in Nigeria might have simply stated that an employee’s services were ‘no longer required.’
-However, recent legal precedents mandate that employers provide a clear reason for termination.
+• Traditionally, terminations in Nigeria might have simply stated that an employee’s services were no longer required.
+However, employers should ensure that their process aligns with the contract, applicable law, and evolving labor standards.

-• To ensure a fair and legally sound termination, employers should look beyond the confines of employment contracts and local laws, considering the broader spectrum of international labor standards.
+• To ensure a fair and legally sound termination, employers should look beyond the narrow confines of contract wording and consider the broader spectrum of good employment practice.

-In conclusion, a thorough and compliant termination process not only safeguards the employer against legal challenges but also upholds the principles of fairness and transparency, aligning with evolving international labor norms recognized by the National Industrial Court of Nigeria.
+In conclusion, a thorough and compliant termination process not only safeguards the employer against legal challenges but also upholds the principles of fairness and transparency.

 Work Permit in Nigeria